- This page, 1.1-101 Examination Policy , is offered by

 2.4 Examination exit meeting

-The Division will be represented by the Examiner-in-Charge, generally a member of the Division's management staff, and other examiners as warranted.
+The Division will be represented by the Examiner-in-Charge and generally a member of the Division's management staff, as well as other examiners as warranted.
 The entity may be represented by its senior staff and members of its governing board.
-For out-of-state licensees, this meeting may be conducted by means of telephone or video conferencing.
+This meeting may be conducted in person or by means of telephone or video conferencing.
+The recording of examination exit meetings by any means by banks, credit unions, licensees, and registrants is strictly prohibited.

 2.5 Board meeting